Anderson acceleration of derivative-free projection methods for constrained monotone nonlinear equations: Conclusions

 \section{Conclusions}

 In this paper, we developed a novel algorithm of using Anderson acceleration (AA) for derivative-free projection method (DFPM) in solving convex-constrained monotone nonlinear equations.
 First, we reviewed the convergence of a general framework for DFPM, and then explored how AA can still be exploited with DFPM though it may not a fixed-point iteration.
 As a result, an acceleration algorithm (AA-DFPM) with slight modifications is proposed, and the global convergence of AA-DFPM is obtained with no additional assumptions.
 The convergence rate is further established based on some suitable conditions.
 The results on both preliminary numerical experiments and applications demonstrate the superior performance.
-As a future research, we plan to investigate a novel DFPM for general nonlinear equations without the monotonicity.
-We also intend to explore a simplified AA whose coefficient is easy to calculate, even for large window size.
+As a future research, we plan to investigate a novel DFPM for general nonlinear equations.
+Considering that the least squares problem is hard to solve for a large window size $m$, we also intend to explore a simplified AA whose coefficients are easy to calculate.
+Moreover, designing different acceleration weights for $x_j$ and $v_j$ is one interesting topic.